KuzAlexey/uniswapV3MarketMakingBot/README.md

 **The price we actually trade at is the geometric mean of the two ends of the segment.** It does not depend on how big our position is.

 That single number decides everything.
-The money on the table in any fill is
+The money in any fill is

 $$\left|P_{\text{exec}} - P_{\text{fair}}\right|$$

-and **the sign of the difference decides who walks away with it.**

-**They take it — this is the arbitrage.** Our quote ends up on the wrong side of fair.
-That happens when Binance moves and our position does not: an ask placed above yesterday's fair price is below today's, so someone buys ETH from us cheap and sells it elsewhere in the same block, with no risk at all.
-This is what the assignment means by leaving arbitrage on the table, and `PULL_FRACTION` is what guards against it — we redeploy once the fair price has drifted, before the gap is used up.
+and the sign decides who walks away with it.
+If our quote ends up on the wrong side of fair — Binance moved and our position did not — the taker buys cheap from us and sells elsewhere in the same block, with no risk.
+If the range straddles fair, then $P_{\text{exec}} \approx P_{\text{fair}}$ and nobody gains anything at all: the 0.0375% pool fee is the whole income, and it does not cover what informed flow takes out of the position.

-**Nobody takes it — and that is still bad.** A range straddling the fair price has $P_1 < P_{\text{fair}} < P_2$, so $P_{\text{exec}} \approx P_{\text{fair}}$:
-we sell at fair value and buy at fair value, and the 0.0375% pool fee is the entire income.
-The fee does not cover what the position gives up, because the flow reaching it is informed — people trade against us exactly when they expect the price to move on, and the position is left holding whichever asset is losing.

-**We take it.** Our quote sits on the far side of fair: the ask above it, the bid below it.
-Every fill is then better for us than the market price by exactly that gap, and nothing else about the position needs to be clever.

-**The main idea.** Quoting away from the fair price is what creates the edge in the first place — it guarantees every fill happens at a price better than fair.
+**The main idea.** Quoting away from the fair price is what creates the edge — it guarantees every fill happens at a price better than fair.
 And when the pool price starts coming back towards fair, we should not be providing liquidity at all.
 That is the next section.

 ### 2. What a round trip costs